ORS-Consulting/ORS-openthermo/README.md

 Download or clone the code and install from the the *openthermo* directory (no official pypi package yet)

 NOTE: Although rigorously validated, this code shall be considered as work-in-progress and experimental.
-Several elements has been left out of this public version such as a VLLE-flash based on legacy code as well as the ability to include pseudo-components in the EOS/flash calculations.
+Several elements have been left out of this public version such as a VLLE-flash based on legacy code.

 ```
 pip install -e .